raj-gun/NonSysID/NonSysID-i/README.md

    Optionally repeats OFR from different initial terms to reduce sensitivity to the orthogonalisation path.

 6. **Model selection**
-   Selects the preferred linear or nonlinear ARX-i model using the configured stopping criterion and threshold.
+   Selects the preferred linear or nonlinear input-only model using the configured stopping criterion and threshold.

 7. **Direct prediction**
    Evaluates the selected model directly from its input regressors.
 No recursive output simulation is required.